byu-oit/swagger-enforcer/README.md

 ### Enforcer.prototype.validate

-Validate an object as if it were fully built.
+Validate a value as if it were fully built.
 If validation fails then an error will be thrown.

 **Signature:** `.validate ( value ) : undefined`